-Joan Agee, DNP, RN, CNOR is currently the Vice President of Patient Care Services & Chief Nursing Officer at St. Joseph Regional Medical Center in Lewiston, Idaho.
-She holds a Bachelor of Science in Nursing from University of Alaska, Anchorage, and a Masters in Nursing Administration from Idaho State University, Pocatello, Idaho, and a Doctor of Nursing Practice (DNP) in Healthcare Leadership from Gonzaga University in Spokane, Washington.
+Joan Agee, DNP, RN, CNOR is currently Chief Nursing Officer at St. Luke's Hospital, Nampa.
+She holds a bachelor of science in nursing from University of Alaska, Anchorage, and a master's in nursing administration from Idaho State University, Pocatello, Idaho, and a doctor of nursing practice (DNP) in healthcare leadership from Gonzaga University in Spokane, Washington.

 She has held numerous nursing leadership positions for the past 30 years.
-She is nationally certified as an Operating Room Nurse.
-She is the Idaho State Advocacy Captain for the national Chronic Obstructive Pulmonary Disease (COPD) Foundation.
-Her recent work on her DNP scholarly project, a Nurse-led Quality Improvement (QI) Project aimed to Reduce COPD Readmissions received the Idaho Qualis Award for innovation and success in achieving the triple aim in healthcare and improving the healthcare of people with COPD.
+She is nationally certified as an operating room nurse.
+She is the Idaho State Advocacy Captain for the COPD Foundation.
+Her work on her DNP scholarly project, a Nurse-led Quality Improvement (QI) Project aimed to Reduce COPD Readmissions received the Idaho Qualis Award for innovation and success in achieving the triple aim in healthcare and improving the healthcare of people with COPD.
 The abstracts reporting the successful results of the COPD readmission reduction project were accepted by the American College of Healthcare Executives (ACHE) as a poster presentation at the ACHE congress in Chicago in March, 2016 and at the 2016 DNP Nurse Leadership conference at Frances Payne Bolten School of Nursing, Case Western University.

 What is the biggest challenge you face in improving the lives of people with COPD?